oisnard/MAI25_CMLOps_Rakuten/README_OLD.md

-MAI25_CMLOPS : project Rakuten
+Project Name
 ==============================

-This project is a MLOps projects based on the ENS Data challenge Rakuten.
-The problem raised by the challenge is a multi modal classification based on texts and images.
+This project is a starting Pack for MLOps projects based on the subject "movie_recommandation".
+It's not perfect so feel free to make some modifications on it.

 Project Organization
 ------------